 Our curriculum teaching is enhanced and extended by the provision of a wide range of lunch-time and after school clubs.
 Most clubs are open to children in Years 3 to 6 (with some activities also available for younger children).
-Clubs may include netball, football, choir, running, judo, rounders, athletics, gardening, cooking and first aid training.
+Clubs may include netball, football, basketball, tennis, judo, rounders, athletics, gardening, cooking and choir.